cagov/design-system/docs/pages/components.md

 ---
 layout: component-index
 title: Design System Components
-description: Components are the structural elements of the Design System.
+description: Components are the structural elements of the State of California Design System.
 They meet common user needs and can be reused across websites.
 ---

 {%- from "macros/component-card-list.njk" import componentCardList -%}